jackdesert/daily_lager/README.md

   * Demo (demo.rb) lets you interact with the DSL without a server
   * Before logging new data, it backlogs any days with no data with the default values
+  * Allow multiple users to access the same Sinatra instance, identified by phone number
+  * Added a durable storage mechanism using the sequel gem

 Backlog:

-  * Design and implement the durable storage mechanism (probably a relational database)
   * Connect to Twilio via Sinatra for a single user
+  * Beef up model validations
+  * Add database validations to ensure referential integrity

 Icebox:

-  * Allow multiple users to access the same Sinatra instance, identified by phone number
   * Graphical representation of data
   * Add verbs for WEEK, LAST WEEK, MONTH, LAST MONTH, YEAR, and <year>